mw2000/mw2000.github.io/_posts/2023-05-20-the-effects-of-AI-on-Labour-and-the-push-towards-capital-ownership.md.md

 ---
-title: "The effects of AI on Labour and the Push towards Capital Ownership"
+title: "A case for Sovereign Wealth Funds - The effects of AI on Labour and the Trend towards Capital Ownership."
 categories:
   - Blog
 tags: